MetOffice/simulation-systems/source/Development/testdata.rst

 Licenses
 ~~~~~~~~

-All files will require a licence and a record of where they have come from, both
+All files require a licence and a record of where they have come from, both
 for legal and auditing purposes.
 In your request please mention how the files
 was generated/produced and where as well as what licence it has, and what the
 conditions of the licence are.